Biggest Studs, Duds and Surprises of Washington Redskins' 2017 Season

-The question is will Brown's debut campaign be his only one as a member of the Redskins?
-He's a free agent this offseason and it would be a shame to see the 28-year-old head for pastures new so soon.
+Will Brown's debut campaign be his only one as a member of the Redskins?
+He's a free agent this offseason, and it would be a shame to see the 28-year-old head for pastures new so soon.

 Brown leads the NFL in tackles and has been the dynamic and versatile downhill thumper a stout defense can be built around.
 Not only does Brown have 127 tackles to his credit, he's also broken up a pair of passes and logged 2.5 sacks.

 More than his numbers, Brown has shown the tenacity and commitment sadly in too short a supply across the roster during 2017.
 Proof of his resolve came from Brown continuing to play despite problems with his hamstring and Achilles, per Jake Kring-Schreifels of the team's official website.

 It's difficult to envisage the future of the Redskins' defense beyond this season.
 Coaching changes can't be ruled out after a third year out of four with no playoff football.